Sihi huggi | sweet pongal | sakkarai pongal step-by-step recipe with video and photos.

 Add water and adjust consistency as per your preference.
 You can either keep it dry and make it slightly runny (which I prefer).
 Make sure you simmer well after adding water until it comes together.

-Once the sweet Pongal is done, drizzle 1 tbsp ghee on top and mix.
+Once the sweet Pongal is done, drizzle 1 tablespoon ghee on top and mix.

 This dish tastes best when made with jaggery.
 However, if jaggery is not available, you may replace it with raw sugar.

 You may replace water with milk for a richer taste.

 Sweet Pongal served in temples has a small amount of camphor added to it.
 You may add a small pinch of camphor.